-1. In-Person Class: Led by Dr. Joyce Lee, MD, MPH and/or a Certified Diabetes Educator (CDE), this one-time, in-person class will provide training on viewing, interpreting, and utilizing diabetes data for self-management.
+1. Virtual Class: Led by Dr. Joyce Lee, MD, MPH and/or a Certified Diabetes Educator (CDE), this one-time, class held over live video-conference will provide training on viewing, interpreting, and utilizing diabetes data for self-management.

 Available upcoming class dates:

-For a limited time, there is no charge to participate as this pilot program is supported by funding from the Michigan Health Endowment Fund.
-The February & March 2020 classes will be last classes offered at no charge.
+For a limited time, there is no charge to participate as this program is supported by funding from the Helmsley Charitable Trust.

 If you have any questions about the program or would like to register, contact Ashley Garrity (firstname.lastname@example.org or 734-936-2452).